bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kummer.md

 **Eduard Kummer**'s main achievement was the extension of results about the integers to other integral domains by introducing the concept of an ideal.

 ### Mathematical Profile (Excerpt):
-* However he died when Eduard was only three years old and Eduard and his elder brother were brought up by their mother.
 * Eduard received private coaching before entering the Gymnasium in Sorau when he was nine years old.
 * In 1828 Kummer entered the University of Halle with the intention of studying Protestant theology.
 * Fortunately for the good of mathematics, Kummer received mathematics teaching as part of his degree, designed to provide a proper foundation to the study of philosophy.